What is CGRP?

-There are 4 monoclonal antibodies being developed.
+There are 4 monoclonal antibodies either available or in developement.
 Three target CGRP itself whilst one antibody targets the receptor (AMG 334).

 There is a functional difference between a CGRP antagonist which targets the receptors versus one which targets the CGRP itself.

 When the receptor is targeted it causes a complete lockout.
 All CGRP signalling is blocked.

 The 3 antibodies which are targeting the CGRP itself, allow for some CGRP signalling during therapy.
 This avoids the potential effects of a long-term total disruption to the normal physiological functions of the CGRP system which are currently unknown.

 Which approach is best?
 We don’t know.
 A complete lock might be better for your immediate migraine attacks but it could do longer term damage as it is a more aggressive intervention.
 Only time will tell as more comprehensive, long term studies are conducted.

 The companies and drug names involved in research are: